 When to pay for Part C, Part D, and Medigap

-It may take 3 months or longer until your premiums begin to be automatically deducted from your Social Security benefits.
+It may take 3 months or longer until your premiums begin to get automatically deducted from your Social Security benefits.
 Talk with your plan provider to find out whether you should continue to pay your usual premium amount during this time or withhold payment.

 You can pay your Medicare bill in several ways.
 We’ll go over how to pay for each part of Medicare in the sections below.